• Skip to main content

 • Serve hot, and garnish with pepita seeds, if desired.

-Extreme closeup of a bowl of Roasted Butternut Squash Soup with a title text overlay graphic in yellow and black
+A bowl of Roasted Butternut Squash Soup with a title text overlay graphic.

 Can this soup be made with an immersion blender?